 PUT YOUR IDEAS INTO ACTION

-Whether you’re early in your career and ready to give your solutions wings or a decision maker committed to maximizing the talents of your team, you’ll want to join us for this 1.5-day event.
+Whether you’re early in your career and ready to give your solutions wings or a decision maker committed to maximizing the talents of your team, you’ll want to join us for this 1.5-day virtual event.

-- Use a service design methodology tailored to libraries
+- Use a service design methodology tailored to your library

 - Navigate risks and challenges to project implementation

 - Network with proactive problem solvers